srl-ethz/mobilerack-interface/SoftTrunk/Soft Robot Fabrication.md

 1. make flush
     1. after 10 minutes, use blade to cut wax flush with top surface of mold
     ![image of blade cutting wax](img/IMG_1773.JPG)
-1. should be cooled down in about 30 minutes
 1. carefully take them out(once it's not warm anymore, which is about 40 minutes? **Don't wait till they're too cold**- they'll become too brittle and break easily) and handle with care
 1. If there's some deforming (twists, bends), try to correct it...